towbes/ffxi/objectives/README.md

-/objectives load - Loads list of objective profiles from objprofiles.json /objectives save - Saves objective profiles to objprofiles.json objectives newprofile <profileName> - Adds current RoE Objectives as new profile
+/objectives load - Loads list of objective profiles from objprofiles.json /objectives save - Saves objective profiles to objprofiles.json /objectives list - Lists profiles in objprofiles.json /objectives newprofile <profileName> - Adds current RoE Objectives as new profile /objectives loadprofile <profileName>- Loads objectives from profile to add or remove objectives /objectives clear - Clears all currently loaded objectives (must zone or add/remove an objective to initilize list

 Spreadsheet with hexID of currently obtained objectives located here: